xxrobone/talkpulse-cme/README.md

 ```sh
 npm i
 ```
-### For this project to work you need the backend part or your own backend
+### For this project to work you need the a backend part
-You can find the backend here: https://github.com/xxrobone/talkpulse_server-cme
+You can find my version of the backend here: https://github.com/xxrobone/talkpulse_server-cme

+When connected to a backend or using mockData you can try it out

 To Start the project:
 ```sh